-It’s been a long time since I published a set of label the picture worksheets, so I’m excited to post today’s packet!
+It’s been a long time since I’ve published a new set of spring label the picture worksheets, so I’m excited to share this free printable packet with you!
+They will be just right for your Kindergarten or 1st Grade children.

 Label the picture worksheets are an efficient way to work on scissor skills, handwriting practice, beginning reading skills, fine motor practice through coloring, and more!